eDreams ODIGEO Expands Subscriber Base by 18% to 7.7 Million Members and Increases Profitability by 16% to €94 Million in H1

 - Overall revenues3 increased by 5% to €344 million, while revenues from the Prime business4 increased by a notable 20% year-on-year, to €294 million, reflecting the successful focus on the Prime business.

-- eDO is now a subscription business with Prime-related revenue now makes up 74% of Cash Revenue Margin, a 9pp increase in just one year.
+- eDO is now a subscription business with Prime-related revenue now making up 74% of Cash Revenue Margin, a 9pp increase in just one year.

 - Adjusted Net Income showed substantial growth increasing to €47.1 million, a notable increase from the €8.1 million reported in the first half of fiscal year 2025.